For tax preparers, CPAs & bookkeepers

-Tax-prep PDF tools that satisfy IRS Pub 4557.
+Tax-prep PDF tools built for IRS Pub 4557.

 Client data stays on your machine.
 Where the IRS expects it to be.